Workers' Compensation Coverage

 - A self-insured employer, or an employer who has failed his or her obligation to secure workers' compensation coverage, has the right to participate in the hearing and present relevant evidence about disputed issues at a hearing.

 Employers may request that a hearing be scheduled on a particular issue by writing to the appropriate district office in a timely manner.
 Corporations must be represented by counsel in proceedings before the Board.
-Certain defenses will be waived if they are not promptly raised or if the employer or carrier does not timely file a Form C-7, Notice that Right to Compensation is Controverted.
+Certain defenses will be waived if they are not promptly raised or if the employer or carrier does not timely file a Notice of Controversy.

 - An employer has the right to report suspected workers' compensation fraud to the Fraud Inspector General.